elbertsoftware/ML-Pipeline-Automation/README.md

    * Assign compute: A training cluster with 4 CPU based nodes will be used:
    ![alt text](./screenshot/04_AutoML_Run_Configuration.png)

-   * Select ML task type: In this case, Classification algorithms will be executed:
+   * Select ML task type: In this case, Classification algorithms will be examined:
    ![alt text](./screenshot/05_AutoML_Run_Task_Type.png)

-   * Set metric and other running conditions: Accuracy metric will be used for model optimization.
+   * Set primary metric and other running conditions: Accuracy metric will be used for model optimization.
 Max concurrent iterations will be 4 since the training cluster has 4 nodes.
 In order to reduce waiting time and to save resources, try the run for an hour:
    ![alt text](./screenshot/06_AutoML_Run_Additional.png)

+      *Explain best model* option should be enabled in order to gain more insights about the selected best model.

    * Run: Start the training run and wait for its completion:
    ![alt text](./screenshot/07_AutoML_Run_Completed.png)